janbrohl/NetKAN-API/README.md

 I tested it on a different repo and it seems to work so far but it is totally __NOT__ production-ready

+Propably I will not put much (if any) work in this myself but I will happily merge pull requests.

 ## How can I try it?

 ### You need